Fermi Inc. Sued for Securities Law Violations - Contact the DJS Law Group to Discuss Your Rights - FRMI

 News provided byDJS Law Group LLP

 LOS ANGELES, Jan.
-15, 2026 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against Fermi Inc. ("Fermi " or "the Company") (NASDAQ: FRMI ) for violations of the federal securities laws.
+19, 2026 /PRNewswire/ -- The DJS Law Group reminds investors of a class action lawsuit against Fermi Inc. ("Fermi " or "the Company") (NASDAQ: FRMI) for violations of the federal securities laws.

 Shareholders who purchased shares of FRMI during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointments.
 Appointment as lead plaintiff is not required to partake in any recovery.